i-azztec/ai-dev-tools-zoomcamp_homework/02-end-to-end/online-coding-interviews/README.md

 ## Deployment

-The project is configured for deployment on **Render** using a single container approach.
+The project is configured for deployment on [**Render: Cloud Application Platform**](https://render.com/) using a single container approach.
 - **Configuration**: `render.yaml`
 - **Dockerfile**: Multi-stage build that compiles the frontend and serves it via FastAPI static mounting.